By IBRAHIM BARZAK and DANIEL ESTRIN

 Mark Regev, Netanyahu's spokesman, said Hamas had "yet again thrown away a chance for a humanitarian relief for the people of Gaza, by deliberately violating this ceasefire."

-If confirmed, Goldin's capture could dramatically change the trajectory of the conflict.
+If confirmed, the capture of the soldier could dramatically change the trajectory of the conflict.
 Any cease-fire efforts would likely be put on hold and Israel might instead expand its ground operation.
 Israel has in the past gone to great lengths to return captured soldiers.
 In 2011, it traded hundreds of Palestinian prisoners for an Israeli soldier who had been captured by Hamas-allied militants in 2006.

-A Hamas spokesman, Fawzi Barhoum, would neither confirm nor deny the capture, saying it was being used - along with news that two Israeli soldiers were killed in the Rafah area - as a cover for a "massacre."
+A Hamas spokesman, Fawzi Barhoum, would not confirm or deny Goldin's capture, saying that it was being used - along with news that two Israeli soldiers were killed in the area of Rafah in the south of the Gaza Strip - as a cover for a "massacre" in Rafah that followed the apparent capture.

-The Israeli military said the heavy shelling in Rafah that followed was part of operational and intelligence activity designed to locate Goldin.
+The Israeli military said the heavy shelling in Rafah was part of operational and intelligence activity designed to locate Goldin.

 Ambulances ferried the wounded to Rafah's al-Najar hospital, where bloodied bodies on stretchers were carried inside and family members frantically searched for loved ones.
 Many of the wounded were children, their clothes stained with blood.
 In one hospital room, four children were treated on a single bed.
 Others were being examined on the floor.

-The shelling killed at least 62 Palestinians and wounded at least 400 in Rafah, Gaza health official Ashraf al-Kidra said.
-Rescue workers were searching for people buried under the rubble, he added.
+The shelling killed at least 35 Palestinians and wounded 250 in Rafah, Gaza health official Ashraf al-Kidra said.
+He said the death toll could rise as rescue workers search for people buried under the rubble.
 He did not say whether those killed were civilians or militants.

 On July 8, Israel launched an aerial campaign against Gaza aimed at halting Palestinian rocket fire and later sent in ground troops to target launch sites and tunnels used by Hamas to carry out attacks inside Israel.

 Four brief humanitarian cease-fires had been announced since the conflict began, but each broke within a few hours.
-The military said Gaza militants had fired at least 23 rockets and mortars at Israel since the start of Friday's cease-fire, one of which was intercepted.
+The military said Gaza militants had fired eight rockets and mortars at Israel since the 8 a.m. start of cease-fire Friday, one of which was intercepted.

-The latest cease-fire had been intended to be the first step toward a lasting truce, with Egypt inviting Israeli and Palestinian delegations to Cairo for talks.
+The latest cease-fire, announced by U.S. Secretary of State John Kerry and U.N. chief Ban Ki-moon, was intended to be the first step toward a lasting truce, with Egypt inviting Israeli and Palestinian delegations to Cairo for talks.

-Despite the collapse of the latest truce, an Egyptian government official said Cairo had not canceled its invitation for Palestinians and Israelis to hold talks there.
-"Invitations were delivered already to the delegations," said the official, who spoke on condition of anonymity because he wasn't authorized to speak to the media.
+Despite the collapse of the latest truce, an Egyptian government official said Egypt had not canceled its invitation for Palestinians and Israelis to hold talks in Cairo.
+"Invites were delivered already to the delegations," said the official, who spoke on condition of anonymity because he wasn't authorized to speak to the press.

 In the heavily bombarded Gaza district of Shijaiyah, less than 1.6 kilometers (a mile) from the Israeli border, residents surveyed the damage.